 Invest ₹10k/month your child will get ₹1 Cr Tax Free*

-Beti Bachao Beti Padhao was launched by our Honourable Prime Minister Mr Narendra Modi as one of the flagship programmes of the Government.
+Beti Bachao Beti Padhao was launched by our Honorable Prime Minister Mr. Narendra Modi as one of the flagship programs of the Government.
 The scheme addresses the decreasing child sex ratio and related issues of women empowerment on a long-term basis.

-The major objective of the scheme is women empowerment at the grass root level.
+The major objective of the scheme is women’s empowerment at the grass-root level.
 The scheme has been launched on the core belief that an empowered girl child can only be an empowered mother and a responsible citizen of India.
 The dignity of our daughters has to be preserved to uplift the family, society, and then the nation as a whole.